Let’s get this out of the way: the next-generation firewall (NGFW) is dead. The cause of death: cloud.

 - Trusted third parties, who demand unrestricted access, often bypass all NGFW security.

-- The people managing the NGFW lack the authority to enforce rules for fears of “blocking legitimate traffic.”
+- The people managing the NGFW lack the authority to enforce rules for fear of “blocking legitimate traffic.”

-- Practices to monitor and respond the NGFW for alerts are ineffective because:
+- Practices to monitor and respond to the NGFW for alerts are ineffective because: